HamishForrest/Bains-et-al.-2022/README.md

 * **cage_sum_60hr_period_mean_WT.csv**

-     Data summed within a cage and averaged over light of dark periods per day of recording.
+     Data summed within a cage and averaged over light and dark periods per day of recording.
 Three days of recording in total.

 ### /analysis code
 This folder contains R scripts to analyse data using lmer package.